-Deadline: Applications accepted through rolling intake beginning February 5, 2021
+Deadline: Applications now open through rolling intake for remainder of 2021

 The Career Development Grant provides funding assistance (up to $4,000) for individual heritage practitioners to participate in opportunities that will result in gaining new skills and knowledge to support the development of heritage work in Edmonton.
 Opportunities may include conferences, workshops, seminars, or coursework, offered in-person or online, locally or outside of Edmonton.
-Applications are accepted through rolling intake beginning February 5, 2021.
+Applications to the Career Development Grant will be accepted through rolling intake for the remainder of 2021.

 If you have questions about our grants not answered by what is currently available online, we encourage you to reach out to EHC Grants Staff at firstname.lastname@example.org.
 Although updated grant forms are not yet available, if you have specific questions or are considering making an application and would like to learn more, we are happy to help.